Maharam's Synagogue: Architecture

 The brick building was erected on the plan of elongated square in west–east direction in renaissance style.
 Entry was via a staircase located in the Maharshal's Synagogue.

 There is no information on the plan of the building prior to the 1656 fire, besides the outlines on the city plans from: 1783, c.
 1800, 1823 and 1829.
 The outline from 1823 is similar to the 1920 drawing.
 Until today, at least a dozen photographs, drawing and plans from the interwar period remained, thanks to which both internal and external views of the synagogue are known.

-The building was fragmented on two long, narrow and preceded by a vestibule, rooms: a main room for prayers, clinged to the prayers' room in Maharshal's Synagogue and a women's zone from the external side.
+The building was fragmented on two long, narrow and preceded by a vestibule, rooms: a main room for prayers, clung to the prayers' room in Maharshal's Synagogue and a women's zone from the external side.
 Both of the rooms had a wooden ceiling.

 The bimah, being short, octagonal, two-entry and surrounded by banister, was located in the middle of the main room for prayers.
 Located on the eastern wall was an ark, with Decalogue's memorials and covered by a parochet with the Star of David embroidered.
 Also on this wall was painted a polychrome as well as an unidentified picture.